canistag/canistag/README.md

 # Welcome to CANISTAG Coding!
-I am a new grad dev looking to break into entry level roles in the Texas tech scene.
+finishing an AAS in Computer Programming, looking to break into entry-level Texas tech roles. open to relocation in Colorado, Washington, or Oregon.

 My Tech Stack Includes:
 - 🖥️ Java, HTML/CSS, JavaScript, Pico